 Before you can schedule an HSG, your Arbor ObGyn provider must send a medical order to the other office.
 Carolina Conceptions or the radiology office will contact you.
 If you need to call, it is best for you to call the day you start your next period in order to schedule your appointment.
 Typically they will want you to have an HSG on Day 7-12 of your cycle (Day 1 is the first day of your period).
 This allows the best viewing of the uterus, and ensures that you are not yet pregnant.

 The Affordable Care Act expanded coverage for women’s health to include “breastfeeding support, supplies and counseling in conjunction with each birth.”
 Most insurance plans will provide you with a breast pump benefit during your pregnancy, similar to a prescription drug benefit.
 It is at the discretion of your insurance plan as to whether you can receive your pump before or after delivery.
 Arbor ObGyn does not order you a specific breast pump.
-Instead, at your 28-week visit, with your permission, Arbor ObGyn will electronically submit a prescription for a breast pump to AdaptHealth Patient Care Solutions (AHPCS) a supplier of major pump brands.
+Instead, at your 28-week visit Arbor ObGyn will electronically submit an authorization for a breast pump to McKesson / AdaptHealth Patient Care Solutions (AHPCS), a supplier of major pump brands.
 AHPCS will contact you to review your insurance benefits and help select a specific pump.
 You should hear from AHPCS within three days.
 They may send you a text correspondence.
 You can review their program here: pcs.adapthealth.com/products/breast-pumps.
 Do not start an order online, because we have already submitted your authorization.
 Once you have reviewed the program, you can also call AdaptHealth Patient Care Solutions at (844) 727-6667.
 If your insurer requires that you use a vendor other than AHPCS, you will be notified and a new request can be placed.